danielbarco/Swiss_Parliament_Network/README.md

 We have different sources for “Ständerat” and “Nationalrat” filed as PDFs with tables

-Dictionary Deutsche Namen Partei als FRanzsöische Partei
+Dictionary Deutsche Namen Partei als Franzsöische Partei

 Wahlen: 05.12.2011, 29.11.2015, Nov.
 2019